Jennifer Anniston, Sandra Bullock and Whoopi Goldberg all have something in common with me: we’ve been afraid to fly.

 If you plan to eat in-flight, here are a few tips:

 I have many friends who swear by hypnosis.
-It worked well for them, but I tried something else.
+It worked well for them, but I tried something slightly different.

-This is a simple tapping called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck – there’s a system and you just follow along, or you can go to a professional EFT practitioner.
+This is a simple tapping process called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck – there’s a specific pattern and you just follow along.
+Or, you can go to a professional EFT practitioner.

-I wish I had an exciting story to tell about how over time I slowly eased into EFT and after nearly insurmountable problems and a few setbacks, including a few horrifying flights, I was finally cured.
-That would have made a far better story but reality was different.
+I wish I had an exciting story to tell about how, nearly overnight, I was magically cured by EFT and began flying with joy forever after.
+That would have made a far better story but reality is slightly different.

 And then I had a wonderful surprise.